natalieagus/50005-2023/_os_labs/lab1_command-line-syntax.md

 2. Now search for a string inside a file using the commands:
   * `grep "<string>” <path/to/file>`
   * For example: `grep “GNU” GPL-3` prints every line containing “GNU” word.
+  * Some shells don't require the quotation marks for single-word search, so you can try `grep GNU GPL-3` as well.
 <img src="/50005/assets/images/lab1/17.png"  class="center_seventy"/>

 Here are the common grep options to try: